Knob to PNG

 A

 Final image ready for use in a Max pictctrl object.
-1800px wide 50px tall PNG.
-Ctrl + click or long-press to download.
+10 frames, 640px wide, 64px tall, png format.
+Ctrl+click or long press to download.

 A pictctrl Example